 Saturnalia, held in mid-December, is an ancient Roman pagan festival honoring the agricultural god Saturn.
-Saturnalia celebrations are the source of many of the traditions we now associate with Christmas.
+Because of when the holiday occurred—near the winter solstice—Saturnalia celebrations are the source of many of the traditions we now associate with Christmas, such as wreaths, candles, feasting and gift-giving.

 What Is Saturnalia?